 Available for re-registration (course extension) only.

 This course section is for students who require an extension to complete their course from the previous term.
-Re-registration is a one-time only option.
-Please note the Advanced Certificate in Occupational Health Nursing program is closing: no further courses will be offered after the September 2019 term.
+Please note the Advanced Certificate in Occupational Health Nursing program is closing.
+No further courses will be offered after the September 2019 term.

 Important course information will be sent to you prior to your course start